Generating synthetic data for neural operators: Set-up and Main Approach

 \section{Set-up and Main Approach}

 Consider a class of PDE problems of the form

-where $L = L_{a}$ denotes a differential operator parameterized by $a \in \mathcal{A}$, $\Omega \subset \mathbb{R}^n$ is a given bounded domain, and $B(u)$ denotes a given boundary condition.
+where $L = L_{a}$ denotes a differential operator parameterized by $a \in \mathcal{A}$, where $a$ here denotes some abstract parametrization which depends on the type of PDE, see for example subsection \ref{subsection: linear}. $\Omega \subset \mathbb{R}^n$ is a given bounded domain, and $B(u)$ denotes a given boundary condition.
 The goal is to find a solution $u$ that solves \eqref{1.1} given $L_a$ and $f$.
 So in a general setting, we wish to learn an operator of the form